-MILESTONE 5: Monitoring progress and reporting results.
+Milestone 5 - Monitoring progress and reporting results.
+Requirements for approval from PCP:

-- An updated corporate or community inventory for the current (or near current) year - Quantification of the GHG reduction impact of each measure outlined in your local action plan - Report on how stakeholders and decision makers have been included through the milestone process
+- An updated corporate or community inventory for the current (or near current) year - Quantification of the GHG reduction impact of each measure outlined in your local action plan - Report on how stakeholders and decision makers have been included through the milestone process emissions within Lanark County, while also preparing the community for present and future changes.
+Lanark County is now in the process of implementing the Climate Action Plan, including corporate and community initiatives.

 The publication of the Lanark County Climate Action Plan marks the completion of Milestone 3 of the PCP program.
-The plan's primary objectives are to work with stakeholders to reduce greenhouse gas emissions within Lanark County, while also preparing the community for present and future changes.
-Lanark County is now in the process of implementing the Climate Action Plan, including corporate and community initiatives.
+The plan's primary objectives are to work with stakeholders to reduce greenhouse gas